 These four elements constitute the foundation of SCM, which every leader must master.
 With recent developments in the supply chain, the following concepts could also be added:

 - Analyze.
 Industry 4.0 is focused on data analysis, and more specifically on predictive analysis.
 Whether it is a matter of assessing inventory levels, monitoring the state of a piece of equipment or optimizing sourcing operations, supply chain operators now have many tools at their disposal to rationalize their activities.
-Mobility Work Suppliers is aimed at industrial suppliers who want to collect field data on the use of their equipment and consumables quickly and easily.
+Mobility Work Hub is aimed at industrial suppliers who want to collect field data on the use of their equipment and consumables quickly and easily.

 Get statistical feedbacks from end-users and improve your decision-making process